India is one of the fastest-growing countries in the world and set to become a superpower in the coming decades.

 Mumbai is one of the fastest growing and the wealthiest city in India.
 Having a comparably big middle- and higher middle class, real estate is high in demand here.

-As India is urbanizing, people tend to move to metropolises like Mumbai, which adds on to the demand.
+As India is becoming more urbanized, people tend to move to metropolises like Mumbai, which adds to the demand.

-Still, the average price per square meter is a fraction of that in Hong Kong, or even Bangkok, averaging at INR 79,000 (USD 1,110), which is the highest in India.
+Still, the average price per square meter is a fraction of that in Hong Kong, or even Bangkok, averaging at INR 79,000 (USD 1,110).

 Rental yields are kept low, like in other Indian cities, which makes renting a preferred choice over buying for many locals.